What Is the I-270 from I-370 to I-70 Pre-NEPA?

 Decisions from these early activities will be applied toward the eventual NEPA environmental review process.

 MDOT SHA will solicit public input during the pre-NEPA activities on the purpose and need for the future NEPA study, as well as the preliminary range of alternatives.
+Click here to learn the dates and locations of Public Workshops being held in November 2019.
 You may provide your comments online, by email, by phone, or through the U.S. Mail.
 Click here to submit your question or comment electronically or to sign up to be notified of future meetings and upcoming events.

 What is NEPA?